ShaviyaVictor/Redone-Photography-Website/README.md

 4. License

 ## Description
+The project came up with a wedding photographic website where beautiful memories are refreshed with just a click of a button.
 The aim of this project was to create a photographic site whose objectives were to:
 - *Add to my site a list of my favorite photos*
 - *Write a short biography of the website*